 Eating and drinking at the end of life

-People with dementia can develop problems with swallowing food or fluids in any stage of their illness, although it is most common to see this at the more advanced stages.
+People with dementia can develop problems with eating, drinking and their ability to swallow at any stage of their illness, although it is most common to see this at the more advanced stages.
 In this section you'll be able to explore why this happens and how you can help.

-When a person with advanced dementia takes in only a very limited amount of food and fluids or can no longer swallow safely, it may seem that they are starving to death.
-In fact, they are not.
-Even so, medical professionals may consider using tube feeding at this time.
-This can be an extremely difficult and emotional time for family and care staff as they try to work out how to best respond and care for the person with dementia.
+When a person with advanced dementia takes in only a very limited amount of food and fluids or can no longer swallow safely, it can be an extremely difficult and emotional time for family and care staff as they try to work out how to best respond and care for the person with dementia.
 It is important to try and maintain eating and drinking, even in very small amounts, for comfort and enjoyment.
 Speech and language therapists can help and advise about swallowing changes at this time.

 What happens when Pete can no longer swallow?
 Will he just starve to death?
 I don’t want him suffering.A woman speaking about her husband who has dementia.